-ACTION RESEARCH SEGMENT (ARS) – MBA(RM) (2015-17)
+ACTION RESEARCH SEGMENT (ARS) – MBA(RM) (2017-19)

 KIIT School of Rural Management (KSRM), an initiative of KIIT University caters to the needs of the rural enterprises, rural development organizations, voluntary sector and corporate houses with rural business interests.
 It was established on 20th November 2006 at the hands of Dr. A. Samanta, Founder KIIT and KISS group of institutions and Late Dr. V. Kurien, father of White Revolution in India to offer MBA (Rural Management) and other short term programmes for personnel engaged in rural sectors.
 Its flagship programme, MBA (RM) was launched in 2007.
 The institute is striving to add value to the organizations by building need based contemporary academic programmes in rural management.

 MBA (RM) Programme is designed to balance academics with experiential learning.
 The two important components of the programme include Class Room Segments (CRSs) spread over 56 credits and, Field Work Segments (FWSs) of 36 credits across four semesters over two years.
 The students spend almost 10 weeks in each of the three field segments which are designed to achieve progressive learning.
-The Action Research Segment (ARS) in first semester is followed by Case Study Segment (CSS) and Management Traineeship Segment (MTS) in second and third semester respectively.
+The Action Research Segment (ARS) in the first semester is followed by Case Study Segment (CSS) and Management Traineeship Segment (MTS) in the second and third semester respectively.